douglasgreen/news/2025/04/09/en.md

 In the new movie "Screamboat," a late-night ferry ride in New York City turns into a nightmare when a mischievous mouse named Steamboat Willie comes to life.
 This horror-comedy film, directed by Steven LaMorte, is a creative twist on the classic 1928 Disney short, "Steamboat Willie."
 As the ferry sails through the dark waters, passengers, including a group of party-loving princesses, find themselves in a deadly game of survival against the tiny but terrifying mouse.
 With a mix of humor and horror, the film showcases creative and gruesome scenes as Steamboat Willie uses various tools to wreak havoc.
 Despite mixed reviews, "Screamboat" offers a unique blend of nostalgia and thrills, making it a memorable addition to the public domain horror genre.

+### Noah Wyle Shines in 'The Pitt': A New Medical Drama

+Noah Wyle, famous for his role in "ER," has made a remarkable return to television with the new series "The Pitt," a gripping medical drama set in a bustling Pittsburgh emergency room.
+The show, which concludes its first season on April 10th, is unique in its real-time format, with each episode unfolding over a single hour.
+This approach has captivated audiences and critics alike, earning the series critical acclaim and even Emmy consideration.
+Wyle, who also serves as an executive producer and writer, was inspired to create the show after receiving messages from overwhelmed healthcare workers during the COVID-19 pandemic.
+These messages highlighted the struggles and lack of recognition faced by first responders, a theme that is central to the series.
+Despite initial plans for an "ER" revival being shelved due to legal issues, "The Pitt" stands out with its realistic portrayal of emergency room trauma and the camaraderie among its cast and crew.
+As the first season wraps up with a powerful scene of Dr. Robby's emotional breakdown, fans eagerly anticipate the second season, set to begin filming in June 2025.

 ### Promise Mascot Agency: A Quirky Adventure in a Cursed Town

 In the game "Promise Mascot Agency," players step into the shoes of Michi, a yakuza member seeking redemption in the peculiar town of Kaso-Machi.
 After losing a fortune in a failed deal, Michi is tasked with reviving a rundown mascot agency to repay his debt.
 The town is filled with sentient mascots, each with unique personalities and quirks.
 Players must recruit these mascots, negotiate contracts, and send them on jobs to earn money.
 The game blends elements of business management, card battles, and open-world exploration, all wrapped in a humorous and surreal narrative.
 As Michi navigates the challenges of running the agency, he also uncovers the town's secrets and battles against political corruption, all while dealing with the antics of his eccentric mascot partner, Pinky.
 With its unique blend of gameplay styles and a storyline that mixes absurdity with heartfelt moments, "Promise Mascot Agency" offers a charming and unpredictable gaming experience.